Cyber insurance: History

 According to Josephine Wolff’s research into the history of cyber insurance, its origins trace back to an April 1997 International Risk Insurance Management Society convention at which Steven Haase presented the launch of the first cyber insurance product, including first and third party coverages.
 Haase first came up with the concept of cyber insurance a few years earlier and had discussed it with various industry colleagues at times, but this 1997 event marked a breakthrough moment when the first cyber insurance policy and underwriting platform were actually launched.
 The event resulted in the creation of the first policy designed to focus on the risks of internet commerce, which was the Internet Security Liability (ISL) policy, developed by Haase and underwritten by AIG.
 Around this same time, in 1999, David Walsh founded CFC Underwriting in the United Kingdom, a company which treats cyber as one of its main focus areas.
 Chris Cotterell founded Safeonline around the same time, which soon became another significant player in the cyber insurance space.
 The early meeting between Haase and 20 industry colleagues in Hawaii is now commonly referred to as the “Breach on the Beach” and is considered a pivotal moment at which cyber insurance was first recognized and celebrated.

 After a significant malware incident in 2017, however, Reckitt Benckiser released information on how much the cyberattack would impact financial performance, leading some analysts to believe the trend is for companies to be more transparent with data from cyber incidents.
 Purchases of cyber insurance has increased due to the rise in internet-based attacks, such as ransomware attacks.
 Government Accountability Office, "Insurance clients are opting in for cyber coverage—up from 26% in 2016 to 47% in 2020.
 At the same time, U.S. insurance entities saw the costs of cyberattacks nearly double between 2016 and 2019.
 As a result, insurance premiums also saw major increases."

 Current need

 A key area to manage risk is to establish what is an acceptable risk for each organization or what is 'reasonable security' for their specific working environment.
-Practicing 'duty of care' helps protect all interested parties - executives, regulators, judges, the public who can be affected by those risks.
-The Duty of Care Risk Analysis Standard (DoCRA) provides practices and principles to help balance compliance, security, and business objectives when developing security controls.